aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 If you don't have access to AVD playgrounds, it's enough to build a working Ansible environment with AVD collection installed to start testing examples.
 You can build an AVD environment by installing all requirements on a dedicated VM or inside a virtual environment / uv.
 Please refer to the installation section for the details.
-Alternatively you can use AVD universal container images to spin a working AVD environmet quickly.
+Alternatively you can use AVD universal container images to spin a working AVD environment quickly.
 Once the environment is ready, you can extract all examples with:

 ```shell